GoogleCloudPlatform/iam-federation-tools/doc/site/sources/docs/token-service-deployment.md

         The contents of the `.cer` files must start with `-----BEGIN CERTIFICATE-----`.

 2. Create a [TrustConfig resource :octicons-link-external-16:](https://cloud.google.com/certificate-manager/docs/trust-configs)
-    in Certificate Manager that contains your CA root certificate:
+    in Certificate Manager:

     === "Root CA"

+        Create a TrustConfig resource that contains your CA root certificate:

             cat << EOF > token-service-ca.yaml
             name: token-service-ca
             trustStores: